Welcome! Asta#Plays works in three main domains - find out more below.

 Carl Jung

-Consider cultural disciplines and creative pastimes - we play with sound, we play on stage, we play with words, emotions, balls, instruments, colours...Cultivating, nurturing, and channelling the innate human play instinct through musical ventures with a view to enhancing lives, ability, and relationships is the aim of Asta#Plays.
+In cultural disciplines and creative pastimes we play with sound, we play on stage, we play with words, emotions, balls, instruments, colours...Cultivating, nurturing, and channelling the innate human play instinct through musical ventures with a view to enhancing lives, ability, and relationships is the aim of Asta#Plays.

 REFERENCES